Free personalized radio that

-"Only Love Can Break Your Heart" became an underground hit, receiving a fair amount of airplay within nightclubs across England.
+"Only Love Can Break Your Heart" became an underground hit, receiving a fair amount of airplay in nightclubs across England.
 Later in the year, Saint Etienne released their second single, a cover of the indie pop group Field Mice's "Let's Kiss and Make Up," which was sung by Donna Savage of the New Zealand band Dead Famous People.
 Like its predecessor, "Kiss and Make Up" was an underground hit, helping set the stage for "Nothing Can Stop Us."
-Released in the spring of 1991, "Nothing Can Stop Us" was the first Saint Etienne single sung by Sarah Cracknell (b.
-April 12, 1967), whose girlish vocals became a signature of the group's sound.
+Released in the spring of 1991, "Nothing Can Stop Us" was the first Saint Etienne single sung by Sarah Cracknell (born April 12, 1967), whose girlish vocals became a signature of the group's sound.
 Cracknell was the main vocalist on the band's debut, Fox Base Alpha, which was released in the fall of 1991.
-Following the release of Fox Base Alpha, Cracknell officially became a member of Saint Etienne; she had previously sung in Prime Time.
+Following that release, Cracknell officially became a member of Saint Etienne; she had previously sung in Prime Time.

 "Only Love Can Break Your Heart" was re-released in conjunction with Fox Base Alpha and cracked the lower end of the British pop charts.
-Saint Etienne was beginning to gain momentum, as the British press generally gave them positive reviews and their records were gaining a strong fan base not only in England, but throughout Europe.
-During 1992, the group released a series of singles -- "Join Our Club," "People Get Real," and "Avenue" -- which maintained their popularity.
+Saint Etienne were beginning to gain momentum, as the British press generally gave them positive reviews and their records gained them a strong fan base not only in England, but throughout Europe.
+Throughout 1992, the group released a series of singles -- "Join Our Club," "People Get Real," and "Avenue" -- which maintained their popularity.
 In addition to writing and recording music for Saint Etienne, Stanley and Wiggs became active producers, songwriters, remixers, and label heads as well.
-In 1989, Stanley had founded Caff Records, which issued limited-edition 7" singles of bands as diverse as Pulp and the Manic Street Preachers, as well as a number of other lesser-known bands like World of Twist.
+In 1989, Stanley founded Caff Records, which issued limited-edition 7" singles of bands as diverse as Pulp and the Manic Street Preachers, as well as a number of other lesser-known bands like World of Twist.
 In 1992, Stanley and Wiggs founded Ice Rink, which intended to put out records by pop groups, not rock groups.
-The label released singles from several artists -- including Oval, Sensurround, Elizabeth City Slate, and Golden, which featured Stanley's girlfriend, Celina -- none of which gained much attention.
+The label released singles from several artists -- including Oval, Sensurround, Elizabeth City State, and Golden, which featured Stanley's girlfriend Celina -- none of which gained much attention.

-Following a seven-year break, the band resurfaced in 2012 with Words and Music by Saint Etienne, an album loosely based on the concept of how music can effect and shape lives unexpectedly, by turns positive and negative. ~ Stephen Thomas Erlewine
+Following a seven-year break during which the bandmembers worked on making films, doing remixes, and various solo projects, musical and otherwise, the band resurfaced in 2012 with Words and Music by Saint Etienne, an album loosely based on the concept of how music can effect and shape lives unexpectedly, both positively and negatively. ~ Stephen Thomas Erlewine

 Track List: Words And Music By Saint Etienne